Dandata0101/mbs-structural-equation-modeling/Readme.md

 - **`/02-Charts/`**: Contains visual representations of the data analysis, including charts and graphs that illustrate key findings and trends.
 - **`/03-notebooks/`**: Jupyter notebooks that provide a step-by-step walkthrough of the analyses conducted.
 - **`/04-summary/`**: Output files such as regression analysis results, figures, and tables used in the final report.
+- **`/05-model-images/`**: Contains images of the models used, including regression and SEM models.
+- **`package_models/`**: This directory contains custom Python modules used in the analysis.
+These modules are imported into the notebooks for various data processing and model evaluation tasks.

 ## Datasets